Code-Institute-Submissions/Jack112-create-Sprint_NovResub/README.md

 * The Order model has a User profile connected as a foreign key along with all the necessary details needed when processing an order.
 The Line item model also holds a foreign key to an instance of the Order model so that multiple order items can relate to a single order.

 **Blogs**
 * The Blog model consists of title, name, content, image url and image fields.
+The blog app allows users to view both an archive of blog post and single blog post.

 ### Surface